 Refrigerants called HFCs are 9,000 to 12,000 times more potent than CO2

-Fortunately, there are numerous ways to safely manage that old fridge and protect the environment.
+Fortunately, as an alternative to buying a new refrigerator, there are numerous ways to safely manage that old fridge and protect the environment.

 My fridge is old.
 Do I need a new one?